mdnieman/website/content/working/_index.md

 ## Working Papers

-<a href="../materials/Schools of Thought.pdf" target=_blank>Schools of Thought: Leader Education and Policy Outcomes</a> (with Max Allamong)

-<a href="../materials/ChyzhNieman2021_wAppendices.pdf" target=_blank>How to Stop Contagion: Applying Network Science to Evaluate the Effectiveness of Covid-19 Vaccine Distribution Plans</a> (with Olga Chyzh)

 <a href="../materials/CNW-DougWhistlePolitics.pdf" target=_blank>The Effects of Dog-Whistle Politics on Political Violence</a> (with Olga Chyzh and Clay Webb)

 <a href="../materials/Climate Change and Electoral Outcomes.pdf" target=_blank>A Watershed Moment: Climate Change and Election Outcomes</a>